benbjurstrom/benbjurstrom.com/benbjurstrom.com/content/passwordless-authentication.md

 - Fallback options for users without social accounts
 - Enhanced security options for power users

 Consider the user journey: A new user signs up with social login, getting immediate access with a verified email.
-If they later can't access their social account, they can use the passwordless fallback.
+If they later can't access their social account, they can use the OTP fallback.
 Finally, they can set up a passkey for future quick access.

-## Implementation Considerations

-When implementing either OTPs or magic links, several factors deserve attention:

-- Rate limiting to prevent abuse
-- Expiration times for security
-- Email template design for clear communication
-- Audit logging for security monitoring
-- Event tracking for metrics and monitoring

 ### Laravel Implementation Options